ibexa/documentation-developer/docs/guide/personalization/developer_guide/attributes_search_elastic.md

 # Attributes search in Elasticsearch database

-If you use external data source,
+If you use external data source, it is not possible to display external content in the Universal Discovery Widget as it is deprecated.
+Attributes search is used in scenario preview and editorials models instead.
 This works like an autocomplete feature however, values are dynamically taken from the Elasticsearch database.

 ## Configure attributes search